ImZackAdams/nyx-mesh/README.md

 ## Limitations

+*This is not AWS Lambda in a tab.
+It’s volatile by design, peer limited, and bound by browser constraints.*

 - **No TURN** — peers behind restrictive NAT/firewalls may fail to connect.
 - **UI Blocking** — large problem sizes will freeze the page during computation.
 - **Manual Signaling** — good for demos; add a signaling server for automation.